-Which says that we want all URLs within our application to be secured, requiring the role ROLE_USER to access them, we want to log in to the application using a form with username and password, and that we want a logout URL registered which will allow us to log out of the application. http-element element for all web-related namespace functionality.
-The intercept-url element defines a pattern which is matched against the URLs of incoming requests using an ant path style syntax 4.
+Which says that we want all URLs within our application to be secured, requiring the role ROLE_USER to access them, we want to log in to the application using a form with username and password, and that we want a logout URL registered which will allow us to log out of the application. <http> element is the parent for all web-related namespace functionality.
+The <intercept-url> element defines a pattern which is matched against the URLs of incoming requests using an ant path style syntax 4.
 You can also use regular-expression matching as an alternative (see the namespace appendix for more details).
 The access attribute defines the access requirements for requests matching the given pattern.
 With the default configuration, this is typically a comma-separated list of roles, one of which a user must have to be allowed to make the request.
 The prefix "ROLE" is a marker which indicates that a simple comparison with the user's authorities should be made.
 In other words, a normal role-based check should be used.
 Access-control in Spring Security is not limited to the use of simple roles (hence the use of the prefix to differentiate between different types of security attributes).
-We'll see later how the interpretation can vary footnote: [The interpretation of the comma-separated values in the access attribute depends on the implementation of the #1# which is used.
-In Spring Security 3.0, the attribute can also be populated with an #2#.
+We'll see later how the interpretation can vary 5.
+In Spring Security 3.0, the attribute can also be populated with an #1#.